Xirider/finetune-gpt2xl/README.md

 ```

-- this runs the the standard run_clm.py file from Huggingface's examples with deepspeed, just with 2 lines added to enable gradient checkpointing to use less memory
+- This command runs the the standard run_clm.py file from Huggingface's examples with deepspeed, just with 2 lines added to enable gradient checkpointing to use less memory
 - Training on the Shakespeare example should take about 19 minutes.
 With gradient accumulation 4 and batch size 4, one gradient step takes about 9 seconds.
 This means the model training speed should be about 2 examples / second.

 ## 4. Generate text with your finetuned model